Is your child struggling with feelings and learning how to cope with them? Learn how to manage emotions and kids with these 8 important techniques.

 Describe your own feelings as well.
-If you lose your temper, apologize for getting angry, and how you’ll manage anger moving forward.
+If you lose your temper, apologize for getting angry, and how you’ll manage your temper moving forward.
 Talk about how you felt upset when you were stuck in traffic, or excited about your friend’s upcoming wedding.

 If only kids were born knowing what feelings are, life would be so much easier.
-As it is, kids learn about feelings as they grow and experience life, making it more important that we talk about them openly.
+As it is, they learn about feelings as they grow and experience life, making it more important that we talk about them.

 Talk about all feelings, and not just easy or pleasant ones.
 Avoid protecting your child from difficult emotions and instead allow him to experience—and learn from—them.
 Describe emotions as they occur, giving him a clearer understanding that these feelings have names.

-Reassure your child that everyone feels similar emotions, and that he’s normal for experiencing them.
+Reassure him that everyone feels similar emotions, and that he’s normal for experiencing them.
 Explain that emotions come and go, while giving him coping methods to get through them.

-Perhaps the most important lesson to teach your child is that feelings aren’t good or bad.
-They simple exist—from my son’s optimistic hope of seeing a friend at summer camp, to the joy (and relief) when he does.
+Perhaps the most important lesson to teach him is that feelings aren’t good or bad.
+They simple exist—from my son’s optimistic hope of seeing a friend at summer camp, to the joy (and relief) when he finally did.

 Get more tips:

 - How Teaching Kids about Emotions Reduces Misbehavior

 - Little Ways You’re Actually Judging Your Child’s Emotions